How to Build A Headboard Bench Video

 How to use gel stain on your new headboard bench video tutorial

 Did you know that you can apply gel stain over existing finishes to help them blend better with new lumber when you do repurposed furniture projects?
-This quick video will show you how I accomplished the end result of this fabulous headboard bench.
+This quick video will show you how I achieved the final result for this fabulous headboard bench.

 Have you made a headboard bench?
-Where you inspired by one of my many benches?
+Were you inspired by one of my many benches?
 I’d love to see what you’ve done.
-You can share it via Facebook or tag me on Instagram .
+You can share it on Facebook or tag me on Instagram .

 gail